-UpGuard, a Australian-founded cybersecurity startup is to open its Asia-Pacific headquarters in Sydney, five years after moving to Silicon Valley.
+UpGuard, an Australian-founded cyber security startup, is opening an Asia-Pacific headquarters in Sydney, five years after moving to Silicon Valley in the US.

 UpGuard’s cyber resilience platform helps companies understand how their various systems operate while managing risk.

-After attracting investment from Square Peg Capital and Valar Ventures, UpGuard’s co-CEOs Mike Baukes and Alan Sharp-Paul moved the company headquarters to Silicon Valley, where it experienced strong growth of more than 300 per cent per year.
-The company’s clientele includes Rackspace, Ulta, Citrix, Amadeus, PGI and ADP.
+After attracting investment from Square Peg Capital and Valar Ventures, UpGuard’s co-CEOs Mike Baukes and Alan Sharp-Paul moved the company headquarters to Silicon Valley, where it experienced strong annual growth of more than 300 per cent.
+The company’s clientele includes ADP, Amadeus, Citrix, PGI, Rackspace and Ulta.

-UpGuard’s Asia-Pacific expansion follows a strong year in the retail, technology and financial sectors marked by investment from Australia’s largest general insurer IAG.
+UpGuard’s Asia-Pacific expansion follows a strong year in the retail, technology and financial sectors, marked by investment from IAG, Australia’s largest general insurer.

 By 2020 spending in the Asia-Pacific region on critical infrastructure security is expected to reach US$22 billion.